Year 2

 - full stops (or exclamation or question marks) at the end of sentences

-- Correct use of tense throughout
+- consistent use of tense throughout

 - Use of adjectives and powerful verbs

-The children will also be learning how to join their letters when writing and we will be focusing on consistent letter size, correct formation and presentation.
+We will also be learning how to join their letters when writing and we will be focusing on consistent letter size, correct formation and presentation.

 Year 2 e-mails